KimSaren/Project_Archive/React/2020/mal_bingo/README.md

 gives the user a prompt asking whether they are ready to start playing.
 Upon confirmation, the state of the application changes to represent the play mode.
 The active states of cells will be reset upon doing so, as the clicking functionality will change.
-* The randomize button randomizes the selected series in the bingo.
-This means only the series you have selected through the search bar!
-Hence it will **not** fill your list with random series, if you have empty slots.
+* The randomize button randomizes the selected titles in the bingo.
+This means only the titles you have selected through the search bar!
+Hence it will **not** fill your list with random titles, if you have empty slots.
 The free space in the middle will never be randomized.
-* The clear button simply clears all the selected series in the bingo.
+* The clear button simply clears all the selected titles in the bingo.
 Use this if you want a quick reset and to start over.

 ### Playing the bingo